Kenya Rae

 This covers additional costs related to a loss.
 Things like hotel bills, if the residence you rent is damaged to the point that you can not live there.

-So in addition to covering damaged or lost possessions, renters insurance can help cover the tenant's liability for things like if a visitor is hurt on the property.
+So, in addition to covering damaged or lost possessions, renters insurance can help cover the tenant's liability.
+For things like if a visitor is hurt on the property.
 In addition, it can help provide temporary financial help to have shelter after a disaster like a fire strikes the rental property, etc.

 How You Could Be Liable?